AwolfTwoFive/AwolfTwoFive.github.io/Education.md

 ---
 Greetings, I'm Oak Garelik, embarking on a transformative educational journey as a computer engineering student at the Polytechnic Faculty of the National University of Asunción.

-"Feel free to take a stroll through my academic journey up to this point!"

 ## Where am i studying

 ### COMPUTER ENGINEERING AT THE FP-UNA<a href="https://www.pol.una.py//" rel="some text">![img](assets/img/logos/fpuna_logo_institucional.svg){:height="100px" width="100px" .callout}</a>